c3g/GenPipes_Docs/docs/source/faq/faq_hpc.rst

 In case of an error or job timeout, do I need to re-run the entire GenPipes Pipeline script over again or is there a smarter way to submit only the failed jobs?
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-When there is an error or timeout with the scheduler, user can avoid canceling all GenPipes jobs and re-submit the entire pipeline script again.
+When there is an error or timeout with the scheduler, the user can avoid canceling all GenPipes jobs and re-submit the entire pipeline script again.

 **Response**